cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

 ## How can I modify the Physiology Engine, or integrate my model?

-%BioGears uses an extensible architecture to promote integration with external models with varying levels of fidelity.
+The engine uses an extensible architecture to promote integration with external models with varying levels of fidelity.
 System-level model fidelity can be increased or decreased by adding or removing nodes and sub-circuits.